ReenigneCA/make_prefab_aar/README.md

 # make_prefab_aar
 A script for creating AAR files to hold ndk C/C++ libraries in prefabs for Android development

+# 2025 update
+This script no longer works for the protobuf lib because it has moved from autotools to CMake.
+AAR generation using CMake is best done using CMake and gradle but this script remains useful for libraries that still use autotools with a configure script.
+The protobuf lib does not come with scripts to build an AAR I assume the expectation is that protobufs on Android use JVM based languages.
+I may update this script in the future if I want to use the protobuf lib with C/C++ code and the ndk but for now it exists mainly as an example for libraries that use autotools.

 # make_protobuf-aar.py

 While this file is specific to [the protobuf library](https://github.com/protocolbuffers/protobuf) it is meant to also be a template for making similar scripts for other projects.
 You have to specify some metadata at the top of the file and write a function to determine the version of the project you're compiling (this function could just return a constant if you want to manually set that value of course,) then the script should generate a working AAR with libraries for all 4 of the currently supported Android architectures.
 It will automatically detect static libraries and name them with -static appended.
 For example libprotobuf.so will be protobuf::protobuf libprotobuf.a will be protobuf::protobuf-static.